 LatestFarm bill was ultimately designed to offer benefits to both very rural and very urban districts, essentially subsidized by suburban districts.
 This was accomplished by providing subsidies to farmers while also providing subsidized food to poor urban Americans, through either SNAP (food stamps) or subsidized school breakfasts and lunches.
 But now there are virtually no rural Democratic seats and no urban Republican seats - so it is war.
 Although much of SNAP programme also goes to rural areas where many poor.

 Remember Marshall Plan (Chapter 1 in Bittersweet Brexit p15) after WW2, when the US 'gave' a lot of food to Europe?
 Since then the US foreign policy has been based on 'giving' food for long term repayment to whoever is in need, whereas the rest of the Western world give 'aid' in terms of money.
 Since then their foreign food aid has served dual function - of gaining control over foreign countries while getting rid of their farm surpluses.
 The US want to 'dump' their food round world but have been frustrated with EU growing more food to become independent of them, and blocking their food exports for years, because of poor standards.
 US say those standards not justified Trump has reduced the farm subsidies, which comes as a surprise seeing how many mid-west farmers voted for him.
 US farm subsidies are different from EU in that they 'insure' farmers against unforeseen losses (weather and markets).
-The UK Agricultural Minister George Eustace proposes something similar for UK.
+The UK Agricultural Minister George Eustice proposes something similar for UK.
 It may be that Trump moves away from subsidies and encourages exporting excess.
 This is what happened in the 1970s when their Agricultural minister Earl Butz told corn farmers to 'grow row to row', meaning grow as much as you can.
 Butz took on to get rid of the excess corn/grain.
 He sold grain to Russia (Great Grain Robbery), replaced grass to feed cattle (intensive production - CAFOs), and produced of High Fructose Corn Syrup - the worst sweetener of all.

 Check out why Butz had to resign - that produced this amazing Cab Calloway spoof.
 Trumps Food Politics 2017 include indefinite delay of key food safety protections and undermining implementation of their Food Safety Act across food chain - enabling spread of Salmonella more.